qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 docker stop neato
 ```

-Once you run that command, you should be able to follow the instructions for starting up the simulator.
+You should now be able to start the simulator using the procedure earlier in this section.

 ## Connecting to the Neatos